yijunyu/llm.rs/README.md

 ## Using [Mate](https://github.com/trusted-programming/mate) and Rayon library

 Furthermore, we use Mate to convert some of these for loops into iter() functions using the Rayon library.
-In this way, the resulting code has 10% better performance than the vanilla for loops.
+In this way, the resulting code has 39.501s per step, or 10% better performance than the vanilla for loops.